svalinn/r2s-act/mcnp_source/testing/test_problem_2/README.rst

-This test problem is used to verify that voxel sampling resamples a voxel when particles are started in a void.
+This test problem is used to verify that uniform sampling resamples a voxel when particles are started in a void.
 This is done with a single voxel with a central cylindrical void.

 To run the test problem::